 The views along Enterprise Road were too good to leave to memory, and I was free to safely stop and snap.
 There was construction on the other side of the road, facing the Enterprise Beach Area.
 A resort is coming, and it’s likely this could change the nature of the most local beach in Barbados.
 I felt a sense of sadness thinking of the seniors giving up their morning routine; I hope that never happens.

 Cycling Along Surf Havens

-Soon we were cycling down tranquil neighborhoods lined with lovely private villas.
+Soon we were cycling through tranquil neighborhoods lined with lovely private villas.
 I could imagine myself staying here next time, renting a bike, and relaxing to direct views of the Altantic.

-Rudy signaled and we veered right from the main road, onto a grassy pathway leading us behind a row a villas, and opening up to a hilltop edge above Freights Bay.
-I gasped at the panoramic view of the coastline, with surfers below dotting the waters, floating as they take surf lessons, and occasionally mastering the waves against the backdrop of Bridgetown.
+Rudy signaled and we veered right onto a grassy pathway leading us behind a row a villas, and opening up to a hilltop edge above Freights Bay.
+I gasp at the panoramic view of the coastline, with surfers below dotting the waters.
+They’re floating about as they take surf lessons, and occasionally master the waves against the backdrop of Bridgetown.
 There’s no way I’d see this spectacle if I were driving.

-“You can surf every day in Barbados,” Randy says as if reading my mind, before cycling away while I quickly catch up.
+“You can surf every day in Barbados,” Randy says as if reading my mind, then cycles away while I catch up.

 The road continues ahead, past the South Coast Lighthouse and a neighborhood known as Atlantic Shores.
 By now, there’s almost zero traffic our entire ride.
 The wind whistles louder in my ears, while I’m already thinking of other bike trips I could sign up for.